-- Z Dronie: The aircraft flies backward and upward, with the camera locked on your subject. - (Circle: The aircraft circles around your subject. - (e), Helix: The aircraft flies upward, spiraling around your subject. - Rocket: The aircraft ascends with the camera pointing downward. - Boomerang: The aircraft flies backward around the subject in an oval path. - Asteroid: The aircraft flies backward and upward and then takes several photos, then flies back to its starting point.
+- Z Dronie: The aircraft flies backward and upward, with the camera locked on your subject. - Circle: The aircraft circles around your subject. - (e), Helix: The aircraft flies upward, spiraling around your subject. - Rocket: The aircraft ascends with the camera pointing downward. - Boomerang: The aircraft flies around your subject in an oval approximately 82 ft (25 m) long and 52 ft (16 m) wide, ascending approximately 20 ft (6 m) as it flies away from its starting point and descending as it flies back.
+The aircraft's starting point forms one end of the oval's long axis, while the other end of its long axis is at the opposite side of the subject from the starting point. - Asteroid: The aircraft flies backward and upward to a point approximately 164 ft (50 m) above and 98 ft (30 m) away from the starting point.
+It takes several photos at that point before flying back to its starting point.
 The video generated starts with a panorama of the highest position and then shows the descent.